 For complaints regarding an academic issue, please contact the dean of the school responsible for the respective area:

-If the matter is not resolved, please contact the Interim Provost and Vice President for Academic Affairs – Dr. Diana Comuzzie email@example.com.
+If the matter is not resolved, please contact the Provost and Vice President for Academic Affairs – Dr. Diana Comuzzie email@example.com.

 For complaints regarding a student life or admission issue, please contact the director of the respective department.
 If the matter is not resolved, please contact the Dean of Students – Dr. Charles M. Hueber firstname.lastname@example.org.